spampana/SpringBootProjects/README.md

 *Spring Boot gives us a property called <b>server.session.timeout</b> which is used to set tomcat session timeout. <br/>
 *Spring Boot gives us a property called <b>spring.profiles.active</b> which is used to read environment properties based on active-profile under Spring Boot Environment <br/>
 *Spring Boot gives us a property called <b>spring.main.lazy-initialization</b> to tell spring to do lazy loading <br/>
+*Spring Boot gives us a property called <b>spring.activemq.in-memory=false</b> and <b>spring.activemq.pool.enable=false</b> to disabled InmemoryActiveMQ.By default the in-memory ActiveMQ got enabled when we define ActiveMQ dependencies in pom.xml<br/>

 <b>application.properties</b>
 <br/>